-COLLEGE PREP PROGRAM: The College Prep program is a robust, four-year curriculum that prepares students for entrance to a four-year college or university.
-The majority of students meet qualifications for our rigorous college prep program.
-CBHS graduation requirements ensure that students are college ready.
+College Prep Coursework: The College Prep coursework is a robust, four-year curriculum that prepares students for entrance to a four-year college or university.
+All incoming students meet qualifications for our rigorous college prep program.
+CBHS graduation requirements ensure that students are college-ready

-ACCELERATED COLLEGE PREP PROGRAM: The Christian Brothers Accelerated College Prep program challenges high-achieving students with rigorous course offerings.
+Accelerated College Prep Coursework: The Christian Brothers Accelerated College Prep coursework challenges high-achieving students with rigorous course offerings.
 Accelerated and Honors courses are preparatory courses for Advanced Placement and university courses.
 Those colleges and universities which make use of honors and advanced placement credits may or may not add honor credits according to their own policies.
 The most selective colleges and universities expect that students will successfully complete honors and advanced placement courses.